endeavouros-team/endeavouros-DE-fixes/plasma/README.md

 Currently no solution.
 (help needed)

-Using the kwriteconfig5 command to add setting should work because it should not interfere with dynamic crteations and stuff and instead should get merged with them ..
+Using the kwriteconfig5 command to add setting should work because it should not interfere with dynamic creations and stuff and instead should get merged with them ..
 Needs testing this again..

 And dynamic filecreation is messing it up also..
 ID will change already if you have dual display setup and our welcome app is adding wallpaper.. . ...